adafruit/Adafruit_CircuitPython_LED_Animation/CODE_OF_CONDUCT.md

 * Other conduct which could reasonably be considered inappropriate

 The goal of the standards and moderation guidelines outlined here is to build and maintain a respectful community.
-We ask that you don’t just aim to be "technically unimpeachable", but rather try to be your best self.
+We ask that you donâ€™t just aim to be "technically unimpeachable", but rather try to be your best self.

 We value many things beyond technical expertise, including collaboration and supporting others within our community.
 Providing a positive experience for